AldyDPP/Tucil1_13522022/readme.md

 ## How To Run

 * Option 1: using Python.
-No external packages required.
+No external packages required, make sure to navigate to src folder.
 ```
 python3 main.py
 ```